jxc136/CV/README.md

 * Delivered audience acquisition activities for Digital Health’s main news website, events, and community networks through cross-channel digital marketing
 * Oversaw the planning, production, and delivery of email marketing campaigns to increase traffic and leads
-* Created, co-ordinated and disseminated marketing collateral across digital channels to support lead generation
-* Developed and executed the marketing plan and all campaigns for the company’s annual pitch competition
 * Created, managed and maintained event marketing websites using Wordpress, creating and updating content alongside designers and developers
-* Organised the creation of event marketing brochures to support lead nurturing, writing marketing copy and overseeing the design process with an external designer
 * Oversaw the overall marketing schedule, including planning, creating and scheduling email campaigns, display ads, and social media campaigns
 * Created, managed and implemented a cohesive marketing data strategy
 * Developed new marketing lists and audience segments using CRM data
-* Tracked the impact of all marketing activity, providing weekly web analytics and marketing KPI reports before analysing them to recommend improvements to campaigns
-* Led the marketing function for a new community hub for the FutureNHS platform, creating and executing the digital marketing strategy for NHSX

 </details>
 <hr/>